 Figure 3 illustrates many different types of PCB vias located on a printed circuit board.
 The hand is soldering a through-hole component.

 4. What Is The Difference Between A Pad And Via?

 You may desire to use pads in locations where you want to solder a component lead.
-You should not hesitate to connect traces to the pad on any layer.
+It would help if you did not hesitate to connect traces to the place on any layer.
 PCB vias are utilized when you would want to send a signal from layer to layer.
-They cannot be utilized for soldering electronic components.
+They cannot be used for soldering electronic components.

 Figure 4 illustrates a pad on the PCB.
-We are hopeful that after reading this section you will not confuse a PCB via with a PCB pad again.
+We are hopeful that after reading this section, you will not confuse a PCB with a PCB pad again.
 In the next chapter, we will tell you about three different procedures for filling the PCB vias.
 Buckle up.